ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 In rare instances, resolved snow layers may be present over an unfrozen top lake body layer.
-In this case, the snow layers may be eliminated if enough heat is present in the top layer to melt the snow: see Subin et al. (2012a, Supporting Information).
+In this case, the snow layers may be eliminated if enough heat is present in the top layer to melt the snow: see :ref:`Subin et al. (2012a, Supporting Information) <Subinetal2012a>`.